hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/docs/user_retention.md

 **Question:** Can a monthly acquisition cohort's exact-day login return rate be measured reproducibly without counting sessions twice or including users who have not reached D30?

 This is a separate, small synthetic instrumentation example.
-Its 360 users are **not** the users behind the original six aggregate tables.
+Its 360 users are **not** the users behind the original six scenario tables.
 It cannot confirm the Astra, subscription, or outage hypotheses.
 No production records or individual purchase behavior are available.

 ## Data contract and metric